hpiwowar/citation11k/analysis/stats.md

 1. *Credibility Signalling*.
 The credibility of research findings may be higher for research papers with available data.
 Such papers may be preferentially chosen background citations and/or the foundation of additional research.
 1. *Increased Visibility*.
 Citing authors may be more likely to encounter a research project with available data.
 More artifacts associated with a research project gives the project a larger footprint, increasing the likelihood that someone finds an aspect of the research.
 Links from data to the research paper may also increase the search ranking of the research paper.
 1. *Early View*.
 When data is made available before a paper is published, some citations may accrue earlier than otherwise because research methods and findings are encountered prior to paper publication.
 1. *Selection Bias*.
 Authors may be more likely to publish data for papers they judge to be their best quality work, because they are most proud or confident in the results.
-ALTERNATIVELY, it is possible that author self-selection bias may have a negative correlation with research quality in the case of Open Data: authors may be less willing to share details for their most important and visible research in order to maintain a competitive edge and avoid the upheaval of error detection.
+ALTERNATIVELY, it is possible that author self-selection bias may have a negative correlation with research quality in the case of Open Data: authors may be less willing to share details for their most important and visible research in order to maintain a competitive edge and avoid the upheaval of error detection. [revisit http://dx.doi.org/10.1371/journal.pone.0026828 http://dx.doi.org/10.1525/bio.2009.59.5.9 ]

 The estimated citation boost in the current study is consistent with observed data reuse alone, but the error bounds are large enough that other sources may also have contributed.
 Unforuntaely, given the current dataset, it is difficult to establish which sources might have caused the observed boost.Further work, with additional data, will be needed to understand the relative contributions from each source.
 For example, hypothetical examples could be provided to authors to determine whether they would be systematically more likely to cite a paper with available data in situations where they are considering the credibility of the findings.
 Analyses within the pubication output of a selection of data-collecting authors may enable measurement of selection bias.
 Observing search behaviour of researchers, and the returned search hit results, may provide evidence of increased visibility due to data availability.
 The contribution of early views to citations would depend on the data availablily timeline within the domain and datatype of study.